-- 2.7.1 Where an element of their existing approval is equivalent to an approval proposed to be required under the new MOS rules, the existing approval will be deemed by CASA to be the future approval without any action needing to be taken by the operator.
-Two examples of this principle are: - Where CASA accepted amendments to the operator's operations manual in relation to a single NVIS pilot being the only NVIS crew member when operating into an HLS-NVIS basic under CAO 82.6 Appendix 3 paragraph 8.3 (b), that acceptance will be deemed to be the approval required under paragraph 12.06(c) of the proposed Part 138 MOS.
+- 2.7.1 Where an element of their existing approval is equivalent to an approval required under the new MOS rules, the existing approval will be deemed by CASA to be the future approval without any action needing to be taken by the operator.
+Two examples of this principle are: - Where CASA accepted amendments to the operator's operations manual in relation to a single NVIS pilot being the only NVIS crew member when operating into an HLS-NVIS basic under CAO 82.6 Appendix 3 paragraph 8.3 (b), that acceptance will be deemed to be the approval required under paragraph 12.06(c) of the Part 138 MOS.

-- Where CASA approved, under CAO 82.6 Appendix 3 clause 10.2, minimum in-flight cloud requirements lower than those prescribed under item 1 or item 2 of Table 10.1, that approval will be deemed to be the approval required under paragraph 12.11(3)(c) of the proposed Part 138 MOS. - 2.7.2 The deeming of the 2 approvals mentioned above will be added to CASA EX161/21 in January 2022.
+Where CASA approved, under CAO 82.6 Appendix 3 clause 10.2, minimum in-flight cloud requirements lower than those prescribed under item 1 or item 2 of Table 10.1, that approval will be deemed to be the approval required under paragraph 12.11(3)(c) of the Part 138 MOS.